dstackai/dstack/docs/docs/guides/troubleshooting.md

 If you set up an SSH fleet and it fails to provision after a long wait, first check the server logs.
 Also, review the  `/root/.dstack/shim.log` file on each host used to create the fleet.

-## Questions
+## Community

-!!! info "Community"
 If you have a question, please feel free to ask it in our [Discord server](https://discord.gg/u8SmfwPpMd).